5 Things ‘In Memory’ Gave Families of Vietnam Veterans Who Passed Away After The War

-There are thousands of veterans who returned from Southeast Asia to battle scars and wounds in the form of Post-Traumatic Stress Disorder, diabetes, cancer, or heart attack.
+There are thousands of veterans who returned from Vietnam to battle scars and wounds in the form of Post-Traumatic Stress Disorder, diabetes, cancer, or heart attack.
 Many of their ailments were caused from their exposure to chemical defoliants.
 They are ineligible for inscription on The Wall under Department of Defense guidelines.

 5. The connection with other people

 VVMF’s In Memory ceremony brought more than 2,000 loved ones together from across the country.
 They sat in chairs on the East Knoll lawn across from the Vietnam Veterans Memorial.
 Many held tributes of the veteran they were honoring.

 “Look around you,” said Jim Knotts, President and CEO of VVMF.
 “You are not alone.”

 At the beginning of the ceremony, speakers reminded the families in attendance that everyone shared similar experiences.
 Every loved one had experienced loss after the war and In Memory brought them face-to-face with those who battled the same post-war struggles.

 It took more than two hours, but every family walked onto a stage on the East Knoll to recognize their loved one.
 Inclusion into the In Memory program includes saying your veteran’s name on The National Mall.
 As their eyes gazed out into the audience, the attendees were no longer strangers, but a family of strength.